splynx/powerlynx-doc/system/status-page.md

 ### What authorization credentials can the customer use to access the status page

-For now, the customer only needs to provide their phone number in the exact format it is stored in Powerlynx.
-We do not send OTP codes when someone accesses the status page, as it doesn't contain any sensitive data like payment credentials, personal information, etc.
+For now, the customer only needs to provide their phone number in the exact format stored in Powerlynx.
+We do not send OTP codes when someone accesses the status page, as it doesn't contain sensitive data like payment credentials, personal information, etc.

-### What data can I find on that page
+### Which data can I find on the page?

-On the status page, you can find all vouchers registered to the customer, including their usage, limits, time frames, and more.
+You can find all vouchers registered to the customer on the status page, including their usage, limits, time frames, and more.

 ![Status voucher](images/st_page_voucher.png#mediumsize){data-zoomable}